dantolas/PV_Alfa3_2023/README.md

     - Or just read the src code and documentation directly if u dare :]
 - **User documentation**
-    - This can be considered user documentation
+    - This can be considered as user documentation and should be read thoroughly.
+    - Additional information and guides can be found in test scenarios.

 ## Architecture and design patterns
 ### Application